-Data from the 1990 and 2000 US Census, shown in Table 4, indicate that bicycle use for commuting purposes has remained static for the last 20 years.
-This stable trend is reflected in the percent mode-share for all journey-to-work trips captured by the U.S. census data.
-This provides one measure of bicycle use, but does not include bicycle use for other trips (i.e., social trips, exercise trips, and other errands).
+Data from the 1990 and 2000 US Census, shown in Table 4, indicates that bicycle use for commuting purposes has remained static for last 20 years.
+This stable trend is reflected in the percentage mode-share for all journey-to-work trips captured by the U.S. census data.
+This provides one measure of bicycle usage, but does not indicate bicycle use for other trips (e.g., social trips, exercise trips, and trips for other errands is not included in this data).

-Table 5 compares the Albuquerque's bicycle commute mode-share to the national average and several other cities in the western U.S. Approximately 0.9% of Albuquerque's population commutes by bicycle.
-This is consistent with several other cities in the general vicinity, including Phoenix, AZ and Los Angeles, CA.
+Table 5 shows the Albuquerque's bicycle to work mode-share in comparison to the national average and several other cities in the western U.S. Approximately 0.9% of Albuquerque's population commutes by bicycle.
+This is consistent with several other cities in the general vicinity including Phoenix, AZ and Los Angeles, CA.